 - 1. Protect its residents from overcrowding, traffic, and loss of privacy and quiet - 2.
 Direct growth and development to provide an optimal physical and cultural environment - 3.
 Protect private property - 4.
 Reduce property taxes

-The state specifies twelve elements that must be included in a plan adopted by a town.
+24 V.S.A § 4382 specifies twelve elements that must be included in a plan adopted by a town: a statement of objectives, policies, and programs; a land Deleted: INTRODUCTION